finos/spring-bot/README.md

 - `spring-bot-master`:  new code for the multi-platform Symphony / Microsoft Teams bot builder
 - `symphony-java-toolkit-master`: legacy code for when this project only supported symphony.

+## How To Contribute

+We are always looking for helpful contributors!

+You can check out the [Good First Issues](https://github.com/finos/spring-bot/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) or our [Contributing Guidelines](CONTRIBUTING) page for more details.

 ## Roadmap

 The spring bot roadmap is a number of tagged issues that we are working on _next_.